contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where an error given to the spread `...` syntax, such as `(a: ...(a:2/0))`, wouldn't be displayed, instead producing an unrelated error.
  * Fixed a bug where an error in the passage name given to `(passage:)`, such as `(passage: (str:1/0))`, wouldn't be displayed, instead producing an unrelated error.
  * Fixed a long-standing bug in `(substring:)` where negative indices wouldn't work correctly if the string contained any Unicode "astral plane" characters (any characters not in the Basic Multilingual Plane).
+ * Fixed a bug where lambdas weren't being printed correctly (for example, as `a "via ... " lambda`) in certain error messages.

 ####Alterations